dan55/tcparser/Readme.txt

 Overview:

     Creates a CSV file containing the titles and URLs of the 20 "latest" articles on TechCrunch's homepage.
+It

+includes the company the article concerns by scraping the "card" on the right-hand of the article.
+If none

+exists, company information is recorded as 'n/a'.

 Files: